-To view PC video on the TV:

-- Activate the PC option in NetCommand.
-You can do this during initial NetCommand setup (in the Device Setup screen), or at any time afterwards by using the NetCommand Add function. - See Appendix A for signal compatibility.
+To view PC video on the TV, you must activate the PC option in NetCommand.
+You can do this during initial NetCommand setup (in the Device Setup screen), or at any time afterwards by using the NetCommand Add function.

 CAUTION: To ensure continued FCC compliance, the user must use a shielded video interface or HDMI cable with bonded ferrite cores at both ends when using the PC input.